VerdieCraig/RecipeBoxXI/README.md

 Then, open the browser and go to: https://localhost:5001

+Note: This project does not use migrations (as it uses "Ensure Created" to create the database).

 ## Usage
 Adding a Recipe
 Navigate to the Recipes page and fill out the form to add a new recipe.